shane-mason/FieldStation42/fs42/fs42_server/README.md

 - For more details, see the source code in `fs42_server.py` and related modules.

 ## Next Up - Build-Time Actions
-The following endpoints are planned to be implemented in the buildtime API
+The following endpoints are planned to be implemented in the buildtime API.

 ### (Re)Build Catalog
 - Will rebuild the catalog for specified or all channels